Dorothy Moskowitz: Later career and life

 In 1972, Moskowitz became a featured member of Country Joe's All-Star Band, an experience she remembered fondly, saying: "I often refer to the Country Joe days as an example of the kind of musical life I had before raising a family and doing children's music".
 The group toured and was recorded live at the Fete, and the song, "Sweet Marie", appeared on the 1990 compilation album, The Best of Country Joe: The Vanguard Years.
-Moskowitz and the band also took part in McDonald's 1973 album, Paris Sessions.
+Moskowitz and the band also took part in McDonald's 1973 album Paris Sessions.
 Later in the year, the band broke up, and Moskowitz went on to perform with several other acts like Steamin' Freeman.

-As a San Francisco-based voiceover artist in the mid-1970s, Moskowitz provided vocals for "Cracks," a short cartoon produced for Sesame Street.
-In the 1980s and 1990s she composed music for children.
+As a San Francisco-based voiceover artist in the mid-1970s, Moskowitz provided vocals for "Cracks", an animated segment produced for Sesame Street.
+The short became an enigmatic piece of lost media, with a search started in the late 2000s before it was found and made widely available online in 2013.
+In 1978, she recorded the album Yesterdays with jazz pianist Dick Fregulia.
+In the 1980s and 1990s, she composed music for children.
 In 2003, Moskowitz became a music teacher for elementary schools in Piedmont, California, introducing students to the basics of brass instruments and vocal techniques.

-She has two daughters.
-In 2021, Moskowitz provided vocals for two songs on the Todd Tamanend Clark album Whirlwind of the Whispering Worlds.
+In 2021, Moskowitz provided vocals for two songs on the Todd Tamanend Clark album Whirlwind of the Whispering Worlds, and in the same year she recorded the album The Secret Life of Love Songs with novelist and critic Tim Lucas.
+In 2023, Moskowitz released the album Under an Endless Sky, recorded with Italian electronic composer Francesco Paolo Paladino, as Dorothy Moskowitz & The United States of Alchemy; the other member is lyricist/writer Luca Ferrari.
+She has also collaborated with Swedish musician Peter Olof Fransson, and worked on a solo album.